-Just because you’re in a gym doesn’t mean that the manners and etiquette of being, you know, a man magically evaporate.
+Just because you’re in a gym doesn’t mean that the manners and etiquette of being, you know, a man magically evaporate (that goes for women, too).
 Don’t just stand there like a neanderthal — HELP the cute girl unload the squat rack; especially if someone inevitably left it stacked with 8 plates (more on that later).

 Maybe you’ll get a number, too.